 I’ve got a soft spot for the Harlem Hospital.
 It’s where my mother, a fifteen year old junkie, squeezed me out prematurely at seven months.
 Pretty much owing them my life, I volunteer for the institution’s gala fund raiser every year.
-It becomes a real brawlfest working with their personal event planner, Gigi Samuel.
-But somehow we manage to get through it.
+The fashion show is the major highlight in a week full of events.
+Not only does it pull in high society from all over—uptown, downtown, midtown—but at sixteen-hundred a pop, some nice ducats too.
+It becomes a real brawl-fest working with their personal event planner, Gigi Samuel, though.
+But we manage to get through it somehow.
 Every year.
-Our fashion show is the major highlight in a week full of events.
-Not only does it pull in high society from all over—uptown, downtown, midtown—but at sixteen-hundred a pop, some nice ducats too.
 I check my calendar again.
 The fundraiser kicks off in less than three weeks.
 And Gigi is not returning my calls.

-So that’s how Gigi wants to play it.
+So that’s how Gigi wants to play it?
 Okay.
-With Belle in tow, I arrive at the Plaza on the evening of the fashion show as only a guest.
+With Belle in tow, I arrive at the Plaza on the evening of the fashion show as a guest.
 Lots of familiar faces are in attendance.
 We schmooze with actress Cicely Tyson and socialite Iris Apfel.
 I adore these old dames.
 Miss Iris tells great stories.
 Long, but loaded with wisdom and juicy tidbits.
 And The Lady Tyson.
 She’s just the grandest of all for me.
 Whenever, wherever I see her, I feel the urge to drop into a curtsy and kiss her tiny hand.

 Winona is wearing Dior

 Venus—as in Miss Venus Williams—enters the lobby.
 Stately and graceful, when she stops to say hello I just can’t help myself.
 I have to pitch to her once again about signing with WINONA, INC. Our celebrity roster boasts quite a few athletes who hit the charity show catwalks during their off-season, raising loads of money for every cause you can name.
 “Who’s your favorite charity?”
 I ask her.
 Venus giggles and blushes.
 “I would love to model in this show,” she says.